-We have already come a long way towards achieving fossil-free production in our pulp mills, sawmills, CLT facility, nurseries and prefab home facility.
-In 2019, our production was 99.5% fossil-free and we are now working to eliminate any remaining types of fossil-based energy.
+We have come a long way in achieving fossil-free production in our pulp mills, at our sawmills, CLT plants, and nurseries.
+Production in 2019 was 99.5% fossil free and 99.4% in 2021.
+Now we are working to get rid of the last fossil energy sources.

 We have replaced the fuel oil and gas in our production processes with bio-oil, biogas, pellets and our own residual products, and initiated a project to test electric power saws and brush saws.
 If we are to succeed in creating a greener world together, we believe that we need to look at a multitude of solutions, both large and small.

 In our mission to achieve fossil-free transportation, we are working on several fronts.
 We are partnering with vehicle manufacturers and other industry players to make a difference over the long term, but also finding solutions for our own logistics.
 We have introduced electric forklifts, for example, and only offer renewable alternatives (HVO and RME) at our filling stations.